 Is marital/pre-marital counseling covered by my insurance?

-Medicare, and most insurance companies, define covered situations to be:
+No. Medicare, and most insurance companies, define medically necessary, covered situations to be:

 - When there is a need to observe and correct, through psychotherapeutic techniques, the client’s interaction with family members